Bam-Corp/bambot/README.md

 # Bambot

-Bambot is a Python package for interfacing with Bam foundational AI models which simplifies the process of integrating advanced data capabilities into your apps.
+Bambot is a container framework for deploying AI agents

 ## Installation